Citrus Aurantium extract by Ray Sahelian, M.D. Does Citrus aurantium help with weight loss?

 Citrus aurantium is commonly referred to as bitter orange.
 Zhi shi is the immature dried fruit of citrus aurantium.
 Zhi shi has bee used in Traditional Chinese Medicine to treat chest congestion and stimulate gastrointestinal functions.
-In recent years citrus aurantium has been promoted for appetite control.
+In recent years this supplement has been promoted for appetite control.
 If you would like a diet product without stimulants, consider Diet Rx, which works very well as an appetite suppressant.
-See below for details.

 Benefits of Diet Rx